joshthompson/wolf/README.md

 ## Install

-Make sure you have node and npm installed
+Make sure you have node and npm and nvm installed.

+We set the node version to 6.12.0 using nvm because it is compatible with `node-sass`

 Run `npm install`